lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 7fkdmwgbg6t3        dockercloud-server-proxy   global              1/1                 dockercloud/server-proxy:latest   *:2376->2376/tcp
 ```

-Even if we did not specified any service, this one is a system service that allow to manage the swarm via Docker Cloud.
+Even if we did not specified any service, this one is a system service and allows to manage the swarm via Docker Cloud.

 We then have access to our swarm and can deploy services on it.